 Chessy Prout speaks with TODAY's Savannah Guthrie on her Rape Case, Verdict And Future.

-Author and advocate Chessy Prout and her father Alex Prout speak with Washington Post investigative reporter Jenn Abelson
+Author and advocate Chessy Prout and her father Alex Prout speak with Washington Post investigative reporter & co-author Jenn Abelson

 Chessy Prout who made headlines as an anonymous victim in a sexual assault trial that gripped the country, shares her story.